10 Easy Care Plants That Butterflies Love

 - Where possible, avoid pesticides in your gardens because they can wipe out butterflies and other pollinators.

-- Butterflies are drawn to brightly colored purples, blues, yellows, whites and pinks.
+- Butterflies are drawn to brightly colored purples, blues, yellows, whites, and pinks.

 - Focus on plants with multiple florets as well as composite flowers, because they can get more nectar at one time.

-- Avoid double flowering varieties because they carry less nectar.
+- Avoid double-flowering varieties because they carry less nectar.

-Read this more information about butterfly gardens.
+Read this post for more information about butterfly gardens.

-My Top 10 List of Easy Care Plants that Attract Butterflies
+My Top 11 List of Easy Care Plants that Attract Butterflies

 In my gardens, butterflies love: